Today’s Sony Vegas Zen Tip #4 is another old Sony Vegas chestnut, that’s been kicked around the Internet for years.

 If you have no time and patience for finessing your video productions before you render them, there is an easy hack you can apply to all your videos, which will help to stop them looking darker on YouTube.
 You can apply a Levels filter to the Video Output FX bus in Sony Vegas and Movie Studio.
 This button is found just above the Preview Window.
 When you add an effect here, it applies it equally to absolutely EVERYTHING in your project.

-Find Sony Levels and apply the Computer RGB to Studio RGB preset filter.
+Find Sony Levels (Vegas Levels) and apply the Computer RGB to Studio RGB preset filter.
 This basically forces your project to be broadcast safe, by clamping everything down.
 It isn’t perfect, but does a good enough job for most people who like quick fixes.

 The information in this tutorial applies to all versions of Sony Vegas Pro and Sony Movie Studio Platinum.